 I spent the last two weeks reading through Reddit threads, Phoronix coverage, and actual product specs to figure out what’s worth buying right now.
 This is what I landed on.

-TL;DR — my picks for local LLM mini PCs in 2026:
+TL;DR. My picks for local LLM mini PCs in 2026:

-For context: Strix Halo is AMD’s codename for the Ryzen AI MAX+ 395 platform.
+Strix Halo is AMD’s codename for the Ryzen AI MAX+ 395 platform.
 It’s a laptop-class APU that AMD also licensed for desktops and mini PCs.
 The selling point isn’t the CPU.
 It’s the unified memory architecture: up to 128GB of LPDDR5x soldered to the package, addressable by both the CPU and the integrated 8060S GPU at roughly 256 GB/s.

 For local LLMs, that’s the magic spec.
 Most mid-range gaming PCs have 16 to 24GB of VRAM total.
 A 70B parameter model in 4-bit quantization needs ~40GB.
 Without unified memory you’re stuck either buying a used RTX 3090 stack (loud, hot, two PCIe slots, ~$1,500 used) or accepting that the model lives partly in system RAM and runs at glacial speed.